Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 The Verdict

-Dedicated cold email infrastructure — specifically platforms like ColdRelay that offer true isolation, dedicated IPs, and automated setup — is the clear winner for teams that are serious about outbound.
+Dedicated cold email infrastructure — specifically platforms like ColdRelay that offer true isolation, dedicated IPs, automated setup, and isolated Azure tenants per customer — is the clear winner for teams that are serious about outbound.

-The math is simple: better deliverability, lower cost, less risk, less operational overhead.
+The math is simple: better deliverability, dramatically lower cost, less risk, less operational overhead, and you're not operating against the platform's own terms of service.
 The only reason to stay on Google Workspace for cold email is if you haven't done the comparison yet.

 Now you have.